DioxusLabs/dioxus/docs/guide/src/elements/vnodes.md

 rsx! ( "hello {name}" )
 ```

-Unfortunately, you cannot drop in arbitrary expressions directly into the string literal.
+Unfortunately, you cannot yet drop in arbitrary expressions directly into the string literal with Rust.
 In the cases where we need to compute a complex value, we'll want to use `format_args!` directly.
 Due to specifics of the `rsx!` macro (which we'll cover later), our call to `format_args` must be contained within square braces.

 ```rust
 rsx!( [format_args!("Hello {}", if enabled { "Jack" } else { "Bob" } )] )